Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 • The rim is designed to let the tire bead drop into the center, giving you plenty of room when working on the opposite side of the rim.

-• A warm tire is much easier to work with, so lay your tire in the sun, or a hot car for around half an hour before you start.
+• A warm tire is much easier to work with, so lay your tire in the sun or a hot car for around half an hour before you start.

-• Tires can’t stretch because of the metal bead wire, but the warm rubber will be much more flexible at the bead, and less likely to tear.
+• Tires can’t stretch because of the metal bead wire, but the warm rubber will be much more flexible at the bead and less likely to tear.

 Tube & Tire Lubrication

 (I use rubber grease when I install my tires because I don’t need to change them often.
-It’s optional, it’s very messy, and you probably don’t need it.)
+It’s optional, very messy, and you probably don’t need it.)

 Tire Change Tools